Chris Atkinson (footballer): Salford City

+Farsley Celtic

 It was announced on 5 February 2017 that Farsley Celtic signed Atkinson on loan.
 He made his debut for Farsley Celtic, coming on as a late substitute, in a 4–1 win against Scarborough Athletic on 7 February 2017.
 Atkinson went on to make four appearances at the end of the 2016–17 season.
 Following this, he signed for the club on a permanent basis, joining his younger brother, Ben.
 The next three seasons saw Atkinson quickly becoming a first team regular for Farsley Celtic and helped the club win the 2018–19's Northern Premier League champions.
 At the end of the 2019–20 season, which was suspended halfway through the season due to COVID-19 pandemic, he signed a contract extension with Farsley Celtic.

+On 10 January 2025, Atkinson's departure from Farsley Celtic was announced.
+He departed as the club's all-time record appearance maker.